benlue/jsonfp/README.md

 You'll **not** get the expected result.

 Also note that, variables will not show up in results.
-The above example if done correctly will generate the result as
+The above example if done correctly will generate the result as (assuming input is {name: 'David', hobby: 'meditation'})

     {
         response: 'David likes meditation'